 What a young person is interested in when they are 15 might not be the same as their interests as an 18-year-old.
-The dynamic nature of transition planning should allow them to try a variety of options in their journey to adulthood.
+The dynamic nature of transition to adulthood planning should allow them to try a variety of options in their journey to adulthood.
 For example, they may start an educational course in one area of interest, but their interest may change over time as it does with many young people.
 The plan should be adaptable enough to cater for this.

 The young person is likely to experience significant life events through their transition journey.
 Their plan should reflect the concerns and ideas that they exhibit at different points in time.
 The plan will then not only involve practical tasks but also the emotional journey of the young person.
-Reflecting back on past plans with the young person can ensure that the case planning process creates a story to help them to measure progress and celebrate success.
+Reflecting on past plans with the young person can ensure that the case planning process creates a story to help them to measure progress and celebrate success.

 If there is a change of practitioner during the transition experience, a detailed handover is essential.
 The process of establishing a relationship will be the responsibility of the new worker; however, the young person shouldn’t have to start their plan from the beginning due to system issues.